Koenkk/zigbee2mqtt.io/docs/devices/BSEN-C2.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes

+### Indoor / Outdoor use
+The sensor has a waterproof level IP45 and therefore is suitable for both indoor and outdoor use. (according manufacturer specification)

 ### Pairing
 To pair this device you have to install the device via its installation code which you can get by scanning the QR-code sticker on the physical device with your smartphone.
 Then get the device into pairing mode.
 In zigbee2mqtt navigate to  "Settings" --> "Tools" and click on "Add install code".
 Paste the code you got from the QR-code and confirm by clicking "OK" which will get zigbee2mqtt into pairing mode automatically.
 Wait for your device to be joined.